 3. Papillon and American Eskimo mix

-Papillons and American Eskimos are both toy breeds, so it’s no surprise that they’re often mixed.
-These two breeds have similar personalities; Papillon and American Eskimo mixes are friendly, playful, and always up for a good time.
+Papillons and American Eskimos are both toy breeds, so it’s no surprise they’re often mixed.
+These breeds have similar personalities; Papillon and American Eskimo mixes are friendly, playful, and always up for a good time.
 They make great family pets!

 4.Papillon and Brussels Griffon Mix